warinc/tensorboard-own-image/README.md

 # tensorboard-own-image
-tensorboard-own-image

-Note: All files are in VGG_model folder.
+#Note: All files are in VGG_model folder.

-Note: This script run with 2 classes exmaple (metadata_2_classes.tsv save in folder of embedding-logs).
+#Note: This script run with 2 classes exmaple (metadata_2_classes.tsv save in folder of embedding-logs).

-Note: For Keras 2.0 need to download "vgg16_weights_tf_dim_ordering_tf_kernels.h5" and put into the folder of VGG_model.
+#Note: For Keras 2.0 need to download "vgg16_weights_tf_dim_ordering_tf_kernels.h5" and put into the folder of VGG_model.

 Step to process and run script
 1. Download more pictures and put into data folder.